sabur-hub/sabur-hub/README.md

       interface: ["tkinter", "matplotlib", "pyqt5"]
    },
    currentOccupation: ["student open for work"],
-   goal: "I work to improve the world with my knowledge", };
+   goal: "I work to improve the world with my knowledge" };
 ```